 Today we’re going to dive into the background of Irish surnames and locations.
 We’re going to do this with a little help from one of our readers.

 Here on the Letter from Ireland – we focus on your Irish surnames and where in Ireland they come from – why?
 Simply because this matters to people!

 The 3 most common questions I get asked are:

 Questions 1 and 2 are what we are all about, as for question 3?
-Sorry – lots of other people can – but we can’t help.
+That’s one for our Green Room with professional genealogists.

 So, today we’re going to dive into the background of Irish surnames and locations.
 We’re going to do this with a little help from one of our readers – Barbara Melanson O’Regan who is based in the USA.
 When she contacted me first, she passed on NINE Irish names (names in her ancestry that left Ireland for the US over the past few hundred years).